bbulkow/FastLED-idf/README.md

 You need a few of the HAL files.
 Please update these in the subdirectory hal.
 Don't forget to close the pod bay doors.

+# Timing

+On an ESP32 running at 240Mhz, I was able to time 40 pixels at 1.2 milliseconds.
+I timed showLeds() at 3.0 milliseconds at 100 LEDs.

+If 30 milliseconds makes 30fps, then you should be able to do 1000 pixels on one of the two cores, and still, potentially, have the ability to do some extra work, because you've got the other CPU.

+I have not determined if this is using the RMT interface, which would mean we could use an async internal interface.
+The timing, however, is very solid.

 # Use notes

 What I like about using FreeRTOS and a more interesting development environment is